How to Get a SIM Card in China as a Foreigner (2026 Guide)

 Getting connected is step one.
 For the complete landing workflow — including accommodation registration, transport cards, and essential apps — follow our 72-Hour Task Flow.

-Last updated: March 2026.
+Last updated: April 2026.
 Carrier plans, pricing, and eSIM availability change frequently.
 Always confirm details at the carrier store or provider website.
 This guide is for informational purposes only and does not constitute official advice.

 Found this helpful?